danielcopper/copperOS/README.md

 ### Chapter 8

-Nothing to see here.
+For this chapters builds the same structure as explained in [Chapter 5](#chapter-5) applies.

+#### Systemd

+Maybe this will be a problem later if I decide to include a package manager.
+*systemctl disable systemd-sysupdate*

 ### Chapter 9

-Nothing to see here.
+Nothing to note here.

 ### Chapter 10

-Nothing to see here.
+Nothing to note here.

 ### Chapter 11

-Nothing to see here.
+Nothing to note here.

 ## Useful Links